 Odisha: Recorded 114% growth in exports in 2016-17 to reach USD 6.4 bn in value

 Odisha, with a coastline of 485 km, is located on the east coast of India along the Bay of Bengal.
 The state is served by 3 ports - Paradip, Dhamra and Gopalpur.
-Paradip port is one of the largest ports on the eastern coast of India and has a capacity of 127 mmt.
+Paradip port is one of the largest ports on the eastern coast of India and has a capacity of 127 MMT.
 The state is domestically well-connected through more than 250,000 km of road length, with 15 national highways passing through the state.
 Odisha is considered as a hub for mineral-based industries due to its large mineral deposits.
+The state contributes to almost 20% of stainless steel and 50% of aluminum smelting capacity in India, which is largest by any state in the country.
 It is also the first state in India to have undertaken restructuring initiatives in the power sector.
+Bhubaneswar, the capital city of Odisha, was ranked #1 in the Smart City Challenge of Government of India.

 Key upcoming projects include: